SadilKhan/Bank-Marketing-Data-HW/README.md

 # Soultion:

-> Data Description:
+## Dataset Description:
-The data had no missing values.
+> The dataset has no missing values.

+> The class distribution is skewed heavilly.